substratusai/kubeai/docs/papers/llm-load-balancing-at-scale.md

 # LLM Load Balancing at Scale

-**TLDR:** Applying the Consistent Hashing with Bounded Loads (CHWBL) algorithm to LLM Load Balancing results in dramatic performance improvements over the default round robin strategy built into Kubernetes.
+**TLDR:** Applying the Consistent Hashing with Bounded Loads (CHWBL) algorithm to LLM Load Balancing results in dramatic performance improvements over the default random strategy built into Kubernetes.

 ## Introduction